Dublin United Soccer Club General Information and More

 4. Players are NOT required to attend each session, however, attending multiple sessions will assist the evaluators/coaches in proper team placement.
 Parents will also have additional opportunities to speak to the coaches at the end of each session.

 5. When possible, we attempt to allow players to be paired with friends (this is NOT ALWAYS possible!).
-We also allow players to "play up" with their friends assuming they have the ability.
+We also allow players to "play up" with their friends assuming they have the ability (frequently, this means playing "age up, grade even").
 With the change to calendar year cut-offs, many January through July players end up not playing against players in their own grade until getting to high school.
 We do not believe that forcing these situations is in the best interest of the PLAYER!